kenchan323/k_personal_projects/README.md

     Using LDA we cna detect k number of topics (k being a hyper-parameter) and see the "weights" of words in each of these k topics.
     LDA is a topic modelling technique within the domain of Natural Lanaguage Processing.

+portfolio_construction
+-
+    - To solve for portfolio risk budgeting optimal solutions using both convex and non-convex problems.
+It can be shown that the former gives a more optimal solution than the latter.

 senator_trade_backtest (WIP)
 -